bdague324/Training-model/README.md

 # Training model & objective of the tutorial
- Deploying - Training - saving model - having a web page
+ Deploying - Training - saving model - having a web page.

 # Framework